Sea lane: Advantages

 Behind the cardinal mark is a sea lane opened on an ice-covered sea.

-Although most ships no longer use sails (having switched them for engines), the wind still creates waves, and this can cause heeling.
-As such following the overall direction of the trade winds and westerlies is still very useful.
-However, it is best for any vessel that is not engaged in trading, or is smaller than a certain length, to avoid the lanes.
+Although most ships no longer use sails (having switched them for engines), the wind still creates waves, which can cause heeling.
+As such, following the overall direction of the trade winds and westerlies is still very useful.
+However, it is best for any vessel not engaged in trading or that is smaller than a certain length to avoid the sea lanes.
 This is not only because the slight chance of a collision with a large ship that can easily cause a smaller ship to sink, but also because large vessels are much less maneuverable than smaller ships, and need much more depth.
 Smaller ships can thus easily take courses that are nearer to the shore.
 Unlike with road traffic, there is no exact "road" a ship must follow, so this can easily be done.

 Shipping lanes are the busiest parts of the sea, thus being a useful place for stranded boaters whose boats are sinking or people on a liferaft to boat to, and be rescued by a passing ship.